 SCM APO has 2 databases.

 2. Livecache server- Transnational data stored.

-The first one is in BW as Info Cubes and second data is stored in Live Cache.
+The first one is in BW as Info Cubes and the second data is stored in Live Cache.
 The data stored in Live Cache is used for planning and processing during transactions.
 Cubes are only for storing data and backing up data.
-The whole reason for making APO as a different server (box) is to make the process of simulation faster using Live Cache memory database which is faster than accessing the data stored in tables in other ECC module.
+The whole reason for making APO a different server (box) is to make the process of simulation faster using the Live Cache memory database which is faster than accessing the data stored in tables in other ECC modules.

-If i am not wrong looking at the company code available on the system will tell us weather its single or multiple organisation
+If I am not wrong looking at the company code available on the system will tell us whether its a single or multiple organization.

 Ravindra Savaram is a Content Lead at Mindmajix.com.
 His passion lies in writing articles on the most popular IT platforms including Machine learning, DevOps, Data Science, Artificial Intelligence, RPA, Deep Learning, and so on.
 You can stay up to date on all these technologies by following him on LinkedIn and Twitter.